-2.120 Land at Dovecot on the south west of Haddington is allocated for circa 193 homes.
+2.119 Land at Dovecot on the south west of Haddington is allocated for circa 200 homes.
 The eastern part of this site already has planning permission for 113 homes and groundworks have commenced.
 The remainder of the site to the west can accommodate around 80 additional homes.
 Proposals for the western part of the site should complement and not undermine the development that has planning permission and is underway on the eastern part of the site.
-A Flood Risk Assessment will be necessary.
 A complementary masterplan for the balance of the site will be required.